Web Analytics

 SADAG offers one of the most accessible suicide helplines in South Africa.
 This agency has a team of professionals who provide counselling for a variety of mental health issues.
 Their helpline for suicidal thoughts is open 24/7, showing their dedication to providing help for those in need.

 No matter what you’re going through, SADAG is always ready to help.
 If you are unsure how to help someone, you can reach out to SADAG on their behalf.
 You never have to watch your loved ones suffer when you can make a call and get them the professional support they need.
-Suicide Helpline: 0800 456 789 (Free 24-hour Suicide Crisis Line)
+For more understanding around suicidal depression and how to cope, you can also explore resources like this guide, which offers additional support and insight.

 WhatsApp Support: 076 882 2775